Matthew 1:18-24 and Luke 2:1-38

 When they arrived, they found the roads very crowded with people.
 They looked and looked for a place to stay, but all the houses were filled with other people who had come to Bethlehem for the same reason.
 It was growing very late.
 Mary was tired.
 It was almost time for her baby to be born.
 Joseph was also tired and needed a place to rest.

-God had not forgotten Mary and Joseph.
-Joseph saw a place kind of like a shed or barn where the animals were kept.
-He led Mary where it was warm and safe.
-They were glad to find a quiet place to rest from their long journey.
+But God had not forgotten Mary and Joseph.
+He took care of them.
+They found a place where animals were kept and they were glad to find a quiet place to rest from their long journey.

 During the night a wonderful thing happened.
 Mary had her baby.
 Mary was so happy.
-It was a son just as God had promised.
+It was a son just as the angel had said.
 He was the Son of God.
 Joseph and Mary gave him the name of “Jesus”.

 Joseph looked for a place to put the newborn baby.
 He found a box full of straw.
 This was the kind of box that farmers put hay in so the animals could eat from it.
 It was called a manger.
 Mary fixed the straw and put a piece of cloth on it.
 Then she wrapped the baby up tightly and placed Him in the warm straw.

-All of a sudden, there was not just one angel but also many other angels and they were praising God, saying, “Glory to God in the highest, and on earth peace to men on whom his favour rests!”
+Suddenly, there was not only one angel but, instead, there were many angels and they were praising God, saying, “Glory to God in the highest, and on earth peace to men on whom his favour rests!”

-When the angels went away, the shepherds left their sheep and hurried into the town of Bethlehem.
-The angel had said that the baby would be in the town of David.
+One the angels had gone away, the shepherds left their sheep and hurried into the town of Bethlehem.
+The angel had said that the baby would be born in “the town of David”.
 Everyone knew that another name for the town of David was Bethlehem so that is where they went!

 The shepherds found Joseph and Mary and the baby just as the angels had said.
 They told Mary and Joseph all about the wonderful sight of the angels in the middle of the great light and the wonderful words they said.
 The shepherds were glad they found this special baby whose birth made even the angels happy.